sami472pk/NightGuard/README.md

-# Smart Night-Time Motion Alarm
+# NightGuard - Time-Controlled Motion Detection & Alarm System

 A motion-triggered buzzer system that activates only during night hours.
 It utilises a real-time clock (DS3231), a PIR motion sensor, a keypad password for deactivation, and an OLED display for feedback.